qmk/qmk_firmware/keyboard/ergodox_ez/keymaps/twey/readme.md

 layer, so you can toggle between steno and typing modes with a single keypress.

-If you want to use this feature, you'll need to add:
+If you want to use this feature, you'll need to add the `commands.json` dictionary to your Plover dictionaries, or define the toggle stroke (`PHROLG`) yourself.

-    "SH-FT": "{PLOVER:TOGGLE}"

-to your Plover dictionary.